-iiCON and the Liverpool School of Tropical Medicine
+iiCON and the Liverpool School of Tropical Medicine: A partnership tackling emerging viral threats and neglected tropical diseases

-A £2.7 million Translational Development Fund launched in partnership with the Liverpool School of Tropical Medicine (LSTM).
+A £2.7 million Translational Development Fund to support the development of new diagnostics and treatments.

 Overview